List of General Hospital characters introduced in the 1980s: Frisco Jones

 Andrew "Frisco" Jones Jr. is a fictional character on the ABC soap opera, General Hospital.
 He has been portrayed by Jack Wagner on and off from January 27, 1984, to September 9, 1988; June 5, 1989, to June 11, 1991; May 3 to 25, 1994, April 28 to May 17, 1995, and again from February 4, 2013, to April 8, 2013.
 Frisco is one-half of the Frisco and Felicia supercouple of the 1980s and 1990s.
 Wagner was nominated for the Daytime Emmy Award for Outstanding Younger Actor in a Drama Series in 1985.
+In 2023, Charlie Mason from Soaps She Knows placed Frisco at #9 on his ranked list of General Hospital’s 40+ Greatest Characters of All Time, commenting that "When Jack Wagner’s crime-fighting pop star sang, “You’re aaall III neeed,” few and far between were the audience members who didn’t wish that he was singing to them.
+Even now, years after Frisco burned his bridges in Port Charles, we’re dying for him to cross back over them and give us an encore."

 Frisco arrived in Port Charles in 1984 when he is hired as the lead singer for "Blackie and the Riff Raff."
 He becomes friends with fellow band member Blackie Parrish and the two move in together at the Port Charles Hotel.
 The band breaks up when Blackie is sent to prison, and Frisco lands in the hospital after getting beaten up for quitting the music business.
 When Frisco's vocal chords are temporarily damaged, he is assigned a speech therapist, Tania Roskov, with whom he has a brief flirtation before losing interest upon the arrival of Felicia Cummings.
 Tania eventually falls in love with, and marries, Frisco's brother, Tony Jones.

 Felicia Cummings arrived in Port Charles on September 7, 1984, intent on getting back an Aztec heirloom ring that Frisco had purchased.
 Frisco discovers the Aztec princess under his bed and when she breaks her leg trying to escape, he nurses her back to health and protects her from the henchmen who are also after the ring.
 It is during this time, with their constant bickering fueled by a growing attraction, that Felicia and Frisco fall in love despite her having a fiancé, Peter Harrell, back in Texas at the time.
 In the quest for the Aztec treasure, Frisco and Felicia, along with Robert Scorpio and his wife Holly Sutton join Sean Donely and Luke Spencer for a Mexican Adventure, later congregating back at Felicia's grandmother's hacienda in Texas where Luke's wife, Laura Spencer, had been staying.